Role: Research Associate

 beaudoin “at” physics.ubc.ca 604-822-1853

-Mario Beaudoin completed his B.Sc. and M.Sc. in physics at McGill University, in 1986 and 1988 respectively, with a thesis on electronic transport properties of n-type InP.
-Mario then completed a Ph.D. in engineering physics at the École Polytechnique in Montréal in 1992 where he synthesized a-Si:H/a-SiNx:H multilayers and studied their optical properties to determine whether these structures exhibited quantum confinement effects.
-Mario then held a series of postdoctoral fellowships and research positions at École Polytechnique (93-95), University of British Columbia (95-97) and Arizona State University(97-99) where he synthesized III-V semiconductor strained layer multi-quantum well structures by MOCVD and MBE in order to study their structural, electrical and optical properties as well as to fabricate opto-electronic devices.
-Those positions led Mario to California in 1999 to work for Bandwidth9, Inc., a telecom startup company founded by a UC Berkeley professor.
-There, he worked on the development of a novel tunable vertical cavity surface emitting lasers (VCSEL).
+Mario Beaudoin has over 30 years of experience in the areas of semiconductor materials and devices.
+He completed his B.Sc. and M.Sc. in physics at McGill University, and a Ph.D. in engineering physics at the École Polytechnique in Montréal.
+Mario then held a series of research positions where he synthesized III-V semiconductor strained layer multi-quantum well structures by MOCVD and MBE in order to study their structural, electrical and optical properties as well as to fabricate opto-electronic devices including a novel C and L-band tunable vertical cavity surface emitting laser (VCSEL).
 Mario wrote a book chapter on the growth, structural and optical properties and devices made from III-V semiconductor strained-layer multi-quantum well structures (Chapter 9 in “InP and related compounds”, M.O.
 Manasreh, Ed., Gordon and Breach 2000) and has authored or co-authored over 50 publications in peer reviewed journals.
-His current research interests are in the area of semiconductor materials for photonics applications.
+His current research interests are in the areas of micro- and nano-fabrication for electronics and photonics applications.
 He joined the AMPEL team in June 2003, taking care of the Nanofabrication Facility, and became an SBQMI RA in 2017.